msztolcman/versionner/README.md

 ### (dev)

-* Fixed working with cross-device temporary firectory
+* Fixed working with cross-device temporary firectory (thanks to Jan Pipek)
 * Using Pipenv for managing of dependencies
 * Minor changes to dev tooling (Makefile etc)